MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training; Memorization.
   - <details><summary>Digest</summary> We explore the memorization effect in adversarial training (AT) for promoting a deeper understanding of model capacity, convergence, generalization, and especially robust overfitting of the adversarially trained models.
 We first demonstrate that deep networks have sufficient capacity to memorize adversarial examples of training data with completely random labels, but not all AT algorithms can converge under the extreme circumstance.
 Our study of AT with random labels motivates further analyses on the convergence and generalization of AT.
 We find that some AT approaches suffer from a gradient instability issue and most recently suggested complexity measures cannot explain robust generalization by considering models trained on random labels.

+- BBAEG: Towards BERT-based Biomedical Adversarial Example Generation for Text Classification. [[paper]](https://arxiv.org/abs/2104.01782) [[code]](https://github.com/Ishani-Mondal/BBAEG)
+  - Ishani Mondal. *NAACL 2021*
+  - Key Word: Adversarial Attack; Biomedical Text Classification; Healthcare.
+  - <details><summary>Digest</summary> Recent efforts of generating adversaries using rule-based synonyms and BERT-MLMs have been witnessed in general domain, but the ever increasing biomedical literature poses unique challenges.
+We propose BBAEG (Biomedical BERT-based Adversarial Example Generation), a black-box attack algorithm for biomedical text classification, leveraging the strengths of both domain-specific synonym replacement for biomedical named entities and BERTMLM predictions, spelling variation and number replacement.

 - Robust Learning Meets Generative Models: Can Proxy Distributions Improve Adversarial Robustness? [[paper]](https://arxiv.org/abs/2104.09425) [[code]](https://github.com/inspire-group/proxy-distributions)
   - Vikash Sehwag, Saeed Mahloujifar, Tinashe Handina, Sihui Dai, Chong Xiang, Mung Chiang, Prateek Mittal. *ICLR 2022*
   - Key Word: Adversarial Robustness; Proxy Distribution.
   - <details><summary>Digest</summary> We first seek to formally understand the transfer of robustness from classifiers trained on proxy distributions to the real data distribution.
 We prove that the difference between the robustness of a classifier on the two distributions is upper bounded by the conditional Wasserstein distance between them.
 Next we use proxy distributions to significantly improve the performance of adversarial training on five different datasets.

+- Stabilized Medical Image Attacks. [[paper]](https://arxiv.org/abs/2103.05232) [[code]](https://github.com/imogenqi/SMA)
+  - Gege Qi, Lijun Gong, Yibing Song, Kai Ma, Yefeng Zheng. *ICLR 2021*
+  - Key Word: Adversarial Attack; Medical Image; Healthcare.
+  - <details><summary>Digest</summary> We propose an image-based medical adversarial attack method to consistently produce adversarial perturbations on medical images.
+The objective function of our method consists of a loss deviation term and a loss stabilization term.
+The loss deviation term increases the divergence between the CNN prediction of an adversarial example and its ground truth label.
+Meanwhile, the loss stabilization term ensures similar CNN predictions of this example and its smoothed input.

+- Towards Evaluating the Robustness of Deep Diagnostic Models by Adversarial Attack. [[paper]](https://arxiv.org/abs/2103.03438) [[code]](https://github.com/MengtingXu1203/EvaluatingRobustness)
+  - Mengting Xu, Tao Zhang, Zhongnian Li, Mingxia Liu, Daoqiang Zhang. *MedIA*
+  - Key Word: Adversarial Attack; Medical Image; Healthcare.
+  - <details><summary>Digest</summary> We evaluate the robustness of deep diagnostic models by adversarial attack.
+Specifically, we have performed two types of adversarial attacks to three deep diagnostic models in both single-label and multi-label classification tasks, and found that these models are not reliable when attacked by adversarial example.

 ### Evasion Attacks and Defenses: 2020

+- A Hierarchical Feature Constraint to Camouflage Medical Adversarial Attacks. [[paper]](https://arxiv.org/abs/2012.09501) [[code]](https://github.com/ICT-MIRACLE-lab/Hierarchical_Feature_Constraint)
+  - Qingsong Yao, Zecheng He, Yi Lin, Kai Ma, Yefeng Zheng, S. Kevin Zhou. *MICCAI 2021*
+  - Key Word: Adversarial Attack; Medical Image; Healthcare.
+  - <details><summary>Digest</summary> To better understand this phenomenon, we thoroughly investigate the intrinsic characteristic of medical AEs in feature space, providing both empirical evidence and theoretical explanations for the question: why are medical adversarial attacks easy to detect?
+We first perform a stress test to reveal the vulnerability of deep representations of medical images, in contrast to natural images.
+We then theoretically prove that typical adversarial attacks to binary disease diagnosis network manipulate the prediction by continuously optimizing the vulnerable representations in a fixed direction, resulting in outlier features that make medical AEs easy to detect.

+- Advancing diagnostic performance and clinical usability of neural networks via adversarial training and dual batch normalization. [[paper]](https://arxiv.org/abs/2011.13011) [[code]](https://github.com/peterhan91/Medical-Robust-Training)
+  - Tianyu Han, Sven Nebelung, Federico Pedersoli, Markus Zimmermann, Maximilian Schulze-Hagen, Michael Ho, Christoph Haarburger, Fabian Kiessling, Christiane Kuhl, Volkmar Schulz, Daniel Truhn. *Nature Communications*
+  - Key Word: Adversarail Training; Batch Normalization; Healtcare.
+  - <details><summary>Digest</summary> Unmasking the decision-making process of machine learning models is essential for implementing diagnostic support systems in clinical practice.
+Here, we demonstrate that adversarially trained models can significantly enhance the usability of pathology detection as compared to their standard counterparts.
+We let six experienced radiologists rate the interpretability of saliency maps in datasets of X-rays, computed tomography, and magnetic resonance imaging scans.
+Significant improvements were found for our adversarial models, which could be further improved by the application of dual batch normalization.

 - Adversarial Training Reduces Information and Improves Transferability. [[paper]](https://arxiv.org/abs/2007.11259)
   - Matteo Terzi, Alessandro Achille, Marco Maggipinto, Gian Antonio Susto.